Lakshmi150/interview-questions-mock/README.md

 - **Define Cluster IP**
   - Cluster IP is an internal IP address assigned to a Kubernetes service, enabling communication between different parts of an application within the Kubernetes cluster.
 It allows for inter-service communication while abstracting the underlying network details.
+- **Explain Ingress Controller**
+   - An Ingress Controller manages external access to services in Kubernetes, routing traffic based on user-defined rules for load balancing and
+     SSL/TLS termination
+- **Explain Blue Green Deployment Strategy**
+   -Blue-Green Deployment is a strategy in software development where you have two identical production environments, one active (blue) and the
+    other inactive (green).
+You gradually shift traffic from the blue environment to the green one after deploying updates or changes
+- **Explain Dynatrace and CTL**
+  - Dynatrace is an APM tool for monitoring application performance, offering real-time insights and automated problem resolution.
+CTL often refers to Container Tools Library, encompassing tools like Docker and Kubernetes for container management.
+- **Explain Docker Daemon, Docker Kill command, Docker Layer**
+- **Explain Replica Sets and Replica Controller**
+   - Replica Sets and Replica Controllers are Kubernetes resources for ensuring high availability and scalability of pods.
+   - Replica Sets maintain a specified number of identical pods to ensure availability, manage scaling, and handle pod failures.
+   - Replica Controllers are the older version of Replica Sets
 -